9 Product Feed Optimization Tips To Improve Shopping Ads

 Additional Fields In The Product Listing Ad (via Google)

-In addition, if you are selling sushi pants, additional fields can help buyers find your products by certain product attributes such as material, brand, or style.
+In addition, if you are selling sushi pants, additional fields can help buyers find your products by certain attributes such as material, brand, or style.

 image15.png